NicoSa/CV/readme.md

 Volunteering
 ---------

-  - Teaching people to code at Codebar.io
+  - Teaching underrepresented people in the tech industry to code at Codebar.io

 Code
 -------------